-A story for another time, but my college boyfriend broke up with me.
+My college boyfriend broke up with me.
 Twice.
-While I might still be a little resentful at myself for the blindsided reality of being dumped twice by the same guy, it lead to some of the more party driven days of life.
+While I might still be a little resentful at myself for the blindsided reality of being dumped twice by the same guy, it did lead to a more interesting period in my life.

 I’m a list maker.
 I make pro/con lists.
 I make to-do lists.
 I make grocery lists.
 I have spontaneity, but I enjoy being organized.
 An administrative achiever to my core, I like plans.